MCPI-Revival/minecraft-pi-reborn/README.md

 # Install Updated libseccomp2
 sudo apt install -t buster-backports libseccomp2
 ```

+### PinePhone (Mobian)
+This supports running on a PinePhone using Mobian.
+However, you will need to attach a keyboard and mouse as Minecraft: Pi Edition does not have touch support.

 ## Troubleshooting Crashes
 Game logs are located in ``/tmp/minecraft-pi``.